WoutDLN/woutdln.github.io/_talks/2015-09-17_palermo_lexicon.md

 description: Invited Talk
 author: Dillen, Wout
 year: 2015
-title: The Lexicon of Scholarly Editing.
-A Multilingual Resource for Textual Scholarship
+title: The Lexicon of Scholarly Editing
+subtitle: A Multilingual Resource for Textual Scholarship
 eventtitle: Contemporary Knowledge in the Humanities
 venue: University of Palermo
 location: Palermo, Italy